inaimathi/gtypist-single-space/gtypist.typ

  :
  :Gentlemen:
  :
- :    For many years our medium has been the leading adver- :tising paper used by responsible investment firms who desire :to obtain new accounts.
+ :For many years our medium has been the leading adver- :tising paper used by responsible investment firms who desire :to obtain new accounts.
  :
- :    Our records show that you are not now making use of the :Adviser, and we ask that you consider its use in connection :with your new promotion effort.
+ :Our records show that you are not now making use of the :Adviser, and we ask that you consider its use in connection :with your new promotion effort.
  :